Unilever investors call AGM vote to push for healthy food targets - NewsBreak

 “By voicing their support for this resolution, Unilever’s investors can help to drive change at the heart of one of the biggest foods and drink manufacturers in the world while also shielding themselves from regulatory and reputational risks,” Vazquez said.

-In response, Unilever said it shared ShareAction's belief in the importance of having a long-term strategy for nutrition and health, and publishing targets, and had made a commitment to reduce sugar, salt and calories in its products.

-The company said it plans to update its model for assessing nutrition in 2022, "making it more stretching and ensuring it better reflects our current portfolio and the role our products play in the diets of our consumers".

-The resolution follows similar calls for action at last year's AGM, which ShareAction said had not resulted in much progress.
+The move follows similar calls for action at last year’s AGM, which ShareAction said had not resulted in much progress.

 While Unilever said that in 2020, 61% of its food and drink sales were of products with “high nutritional standards”, the investors said they questioned its metrics.